lexkastro/easysquid/README.md

 A regular expression to map request pattern

 **obj_age**
-It's the time (in minutes) an object without an explicit expiry time should be considered fresh.
+It's the time (in minutes) an object without an explicit expiration time should be considered fresh.

 **pct_age**
 It's the percentage of the objects age (time since last modification age) an object without explicit expiry time will be considered fresh.

 **max_age**
-This is an upper limit on how long objects without an explicit expiry time will be considered fresh
+This is an upper limit on how long objects without an explicit expiration time will be considered fresh

 **opt**
 Optional arguments to supplement refresh patterns.
 For example, override-expire, override-lastmod, reload-into-ims, ignore-reload, ignore-no-store, etc. See squid documentation.